riyaaparanji/EY-TECHATHON-MAVERICKS/README.md

 ---

 ## 🔚 Final Note

-This project demonstrates how agentic AI systems can be built using structured orchestration rather than prompt-only
+This project demonstrates how agentic AI systems can be built using structured orchestration rather than prompt-only LLMs, making them suitable for real-world retail deployment with measurable ROI.
 ---

-## 📂 Repository Structure